auth0/docs/articles/migrations/guides/management-api-v1-v2.md

 # Migrate from Management API v1 to v2

 Auth0’s Management API v1 was deprecated 2016 and replaced with the [Auth0 Management API v2](/api/management/v2/).
-Management API v1 will reach its End Of Life in the Public Cloud on **July 6th, 2020**.
-Requests will begin failing with a `410` HTTP status code on or after that date.
-Private Cloud releases will continue to support Management API v1 until the November 2020 monthly release.

 ## Am I affected by the migration?